HamiltonCubillos/twitterAppTest/README.md

 # twitterAppTest
 Acciona test.
-Make a microservice that retrieve tweets
+Implmentation of microservice that retrieve tweet